Seanld/vm/README.md

     - Division
     - Modulus
     - Exponents
-- Value printing (ints and floats), so console output is possible
+- Value printing (ints and strings), so console output is possible
 - Jump instruction support coming soon
 - Other more advanced instructions pending